911, 988 & Poison Control — Free US Emergency Medical ID Card

 If you live in a hurricane, wildfire, or earthquake zone — Florida, the Gulf Coast, California, the Pacific Northwest, the New Madrid corridor — keep a copy of the card in your evacuation kit alongside passports and insurance cards.
 After a disaster, paper records often outlast phones, network access, and even the home itself.

-Works for US residents in every major city
+Used by US residents in every major city

 In an emergency, call your local emergency number first — 911 (US/Canada), 999 (UK), 1122 (Pakistan), 112 (EU).
 This card is a supplement, not a substitute, for medical care.